IBM 3800: Development and manufacturing

 Development began in 1969 using a project code name of Jubilee.
 Later, the code name was changed to Argonaut.
 IBM did not however have a xerographic printer to base the Jubilee on (all IBM printers up to this point were mechanical printers, e.g., chain, print bar, train).
-This meant prototyping used an IBM copier I, which was not capable of anywhere near the product goal of 1 million pages per month.
+This meant prototyping used an IBM Copier I, which was not capable of anywhere near the product goal of 1 million pages per month.
 Therefore, dramatic developments were required in areas such as paper path handling, lasers and optics, toner fusion, and control electronics.

 The IBM 3800 was developed and initially manufactured in San Jose, California.

-Manufacturing in the USA was transferred from San Jose to Tucson, Arizona, with the opening of the Tucson plant in 1980.
+Manufacturing in the US was transferred from San Jose to Tucson, Arizona, with the opening of the Tucson plant in 1980.
 This was a major effort considering the 3800 consisted of more than 9000 part numbers.
 This continued till IBM shut down manufacturing in Tucson in 1989, with printer manufacturing moving to Charlotte, North Carolina.

 For world trade export, the IBM 3800 was also manufactured at the IBM plant at Järfälla, Sweden, with the first 3800 shipping from there in November 1976.
 Manufacturing continued there for more than eight years.